suned/pfun/docs/immutable_objects_and_data.md

 assert C().l == ()
 ```
-In addition, if the `pfun` mypy plugin is enabled, mypy can check for assignments that will fail
+In addition, if the `pfun` MyPy plugin is enabled, MyPy can check for assignments that will fail
 at runtime.

 ## List